 There are 13 types of baths in total for men and women combined.

 In the large public bath (11:00 a.m. to 8:00 a.m. the next day) are the Oedo Onsen, the 100 people bath, the lay-down bath, the lukewarm bath (women only), the sauna (löyly sauna - 11:00 a.m.. to 8:00 a.m. the next day, women only), and the cold bath.

 The open-air bath (11:00 a.m. - midnight; 11:00 a.m. - 2:00 a.m. the following day on Fridays, Saturdays, and days before holidays; mornings 5:00 a.m. - 8:00 a.m.) includes a large and small outdoor bath, and barrel baths.

-When I first entered the large public bath, I was surprised at the height of the ceiling, decorated with a painting of red Mt.
+When I first entered the large public bath, I was surprised at the ceiling's height, decorated with a painting of red Mt.
 Fuji.
 There were so many baths in this spacious bath area... so I fully expected to be able to enjoy a whole variety of baths!

-After that we headed to the low-temperature, high-humidity mist sauna (mist bath).
-Because of all the variety of baths at Odaiba Oedo Onsen, it is recommended to enjoy them all slowly, and be careful of overheating yourself.
+After that, we headed to the low-temperature, high-humidity mist sauna (mist bath).
+Because of all the variety of baths at Odaiba Oedo Onsen Monogatari, it is recommended to enjoy them all slowly, and be careful of overheating yourself.

 3. Leisurely Footbathe!
 Let the Bumpy Ground of the Hot Spring Relax You in the Japanese Garden

 My next experience was with the foot bath (11:00 a.m. - midnight), located in the vast Japanese garden of 700 tsubo (about 2,314m), which was also open to men and families.

 It was easy to forget the passing of time while relaxing in the warmth and the nature.
 It is definitely a spot you will want to visit, where you can casually enjoy your trip while wearing a yukata.